Ewen2015/GossipCat/docs/source/tutorial.rst

 Embarking on a new project is like setting off on an exciting journey, complete with challenges and triumphs.
 To ensure a smooth and successful voyage, meticulous planning is essential. **GossipCat** provides a project management companion – a `Notion template <https://ewen-w.notion.site/ewen-w/Data-Science-Project-Template-94fc03d42d374fdd8919e38dd8e3c149>`_ designed to empower you from start to finish.
 This template combines three powerful tools into one organized space:

-1. a high-level flowchart to guide your project's pathways,
+1. A high-level flowchart to guide your project's pathways,
-2. a detailed checklist to track tasks and milestones, and
+2. A detailed checklist to track tasks milestones, and
-3. a interactive timeline to keep your progress in perspective.
+3. An interactive timeline to keep your progress in perspective.

 Environment Setup
 -----------------

-The first step to start a data science project should always be setup a development file system, no matter on cloud or in your laptop. **GossipCat** provides a one-line command to setup a well-organized file system for data science projects.
+The first step to start a data science project should always be to set up a development file system, no matter on the cloud or on your laptop. **GossipCat** provides a one-line command to set up a well-organized file system for data science projects.

 .. code-block:: bash

     python -m gossipcat.dev.FileSys

-The interactive and immersive command-line interfaces as following.
+The interactive and immersive command-line interfaces are as follows.
 Just type down your project name, like :code:`battery` in this tutorial.
 Then it will generate a file structure for your data science project and print out a file tree of it.

 ::